 - Legal parenthood to be settled before a child is born on the basis of what everyone intends and agrees

-- A review of the parental order criteria to bring them up to date and to reflect modern reality and all the families created through surrogacy
+- Ensuring the law reflects modern reality and includes all the families created through surrogacy

 - Fast British passports issued for children born overseas

 - An end to the unworkable restrictions on advertising to support UK surrogacy better

 - Explain what a difference any or all of these goals would make to you personally, and to others.